ArmandasRokas/C_assigment_2/docs/readme.md

 # Part C
 ## IsRightTriangle function
-The function takes three numbers as paramter and uses Pythagorean theorem to find out if there exist a right triangle
+The function takes three numbers as paramter and uses Pythagorean theorem to find out if there exists a right triangle
 ### The flowchart of goldbach function
 ![alt text](flowchart_isRightTriangle.jpg "flowchart_isRightTriangle")